- What is Vapor Steam Cleaning?

 Will my steam cleaner kill all types of mold?

-No. While the steam cleaners will kill most types of them, unfortunately, there are a few types of mold that are heat resistant.
+For this steam cleaner the most important word in the question is "all".
+While the steam cleaners will kill MOST types of mold, unfortunately, there are a few types of mold that are heat resistant.
 Ladybug steam cleaners equipped with TANCS will offer better results in that the TANCS system converts naturally occurring minerals in water into crystals that are then used to compromise the cell walls of microorganisms, better allowing heat to kill them.

 Can I use my vapor steam cleaner on carpets?